 Council Tax Reduction - how to apply

-If you apply electronically you should make sure that the application has been received by the local authority.
-If you do not receive an online acknowledgement, you should ring the local authority and check if your application has been received.
+- electronically - if you do not get an online acknowledgement, phone the local council and check if your application has been received

-If you apply by phone, you may be asked to provide a written statement to support your application.
+- by phone - you might be asked to provide a written statement to support your application.

 Evidence to support your application

 Your local council might ask you to send more information or evidence after you’ve made an application

 If you’re unable to answer all the questions immediately, or do not have evidence to hand, you should state 'information/evidence to follow' for any questions you cannot answer, but do not delay applying.